ANNUAL REPORT

 Health, Wellness, and Recreation for All

 FFY’s Athletics and Aquatics programs promote physical health, confidence, and community connection through inclusive, affordable opportunities for all ages.
-From basketball, volleyball, pickleball, Girls on the Run, and Trailblazers to swim lessons, aqua aerobics, lap swimming, and master swim training, these programs support lifelong wellness while building teamwork, leadership, and belonging.
+From basketball, volleyball, and pickleball to swim lessons, water aerobics, and lap swimming, these programs support lifelong wellness.

 Adventure, Exploration, and Outdoor Learning

-For nearly 90 years, Columbus Youth Camp has inspired generations of young people through outdoor adventure and experiential learning.
-Situated on 137 scenic acres, the camp offers activities such as zip lining, paddling, hiking, archery, STEM, arts, athletics, and team-building experiences.
+Columbus Youth Camp has inspired generations of young people through outdoor adventure and experiential learning.
+Situated on 137 scenic acres, the camp offers activities such as hiking, archery, STEM, arts, athletics, and team-building experiences.
 The natural environment serves as an active classroom—helping youth build confidence, life skills, and a lasting appreciation for the world around them.

 STAY IN THE KNOW!